 Plan in Place for School Delays, Closures due to Inclement Weather

-Though the weather outside has been more delightful than frightful, temperatures are beginning to drop, precipitation is in the forecast and APS staff and crews are preparing for school delays and closures.
+When the temperature drops and precipitation is in the forecast, APS staff and crews are preparing for school delays and closures.

 The decision to delay or cancel schools due to inclement weather is not taken lightly.
 As early as 2:30 a.m., APS Police and Student Transportation Services are on the road determining whether roads are clear enough to provide safe routes for school buses loaded with children.